-Dororo is a great anime series.
+Dororo is a great sword-fighting anime series.
 It combines drama, action, various elements of horror, and dark comedy.
 It’s an anime for anyone who loves history, demons, action, and drama.
 The anime is a rather distorted fantasy-adventure series: instead of collecting legendary objects, the protagonist searches for organs.

-If you finished the series 24 episodes and ended up with a post-anime depression, you are probably wondering if there are any prospects for Dororo season 2.
+If you finished the series with 24 episodes and ended up with a post-anime depression, you are probably wondering if there are any prospects for Dororo season 2.

 Dororo has everything you’d want in a series: politics, drama, action, adventure, horror, fantasy, humor, wars, and a quest, a twisted quest.
 The series delicately outlines a story based on a Greek tragedy – but in Japan and with samurai instead of a spartan warrior.

 Dororo is saturated with epic episodes alongside a plotline that leads its heroes to a, particularly charged meeting point.